 - 1. At time of award, provide all required investigator and study (regulatory) information. - 2.
-Semi-annual progress reporting while the project is still active - 3.
+Annual progress reporting while the project is still active to describe research progress - 3.
 Annual follow up for 5 years after the project is complete, to provide (a) publications (b) grants submitted; (c) grants funded that used data generated by core, and (d) intellectual property. - 4.
-By accepting this award, grant recipients agree to have their names and project titles publicly posted on the website and/or in a publication. - 5.
-Notify the Indiana CTSI @ icreate@iu.edu in writing if leaving the university prior to the closure of this project.
+A CTSI representative will contact you to submit your report.
+If at any interval a progress report is not returned, current or future funding may be jeopardized. - 5.
+By accepting this award, grant recipients agree to have their names and project titles publicly posted on the website and/or in a publication. - 6.
+Notify the Indiana CTSI @ trnsldev@iu.edu in writing if leaving the university prior to the closure of this project.
 Spending on the account must immediately cease, and any remaining balance will be pulled back by the Dean's Office.
 The CTSI must be notified, and approval obtained, for all transfers to a new PI. - 6.
-Grant recipients are required to acknowledge receipt of support in any presentation or publication of work funded by an REG award.
+Grant recipients are required to acknowledge receipt of support in any presentation or publication of work funded by a BRG award: This [(publication was made possible) (project was supported)] by an award from the Indiana University School of Medicine.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the Indiana University School of Medicine."